-- The aim of this policy is to address the adverse impacts that may arise from the approval of planning applications for horse-related development. - This is achieved by setting criteria related to visual and neighbourhood amenity impacts, bridleway erosion and highway safety impacts.

-This policy has been retitled to 'E11 Equine Related Development', to reflect its coverage to all equine animals, and not just horses.
-There has been no significant change in approach in the Reg 19 document however additional detail has been added in relation to "the character of the built environment" to the criteria for assessing small-scale equine-related developments, and for proposals to be "of an acceptable scale, location, design and layout".
-A further criterion was added for commercial equine related proposals not to harm the operation of an agricultural holding, to ensure that they protect existing viable agricultural uses and the first criterion was strengthened by amending it to state that provision of land and stabling should "be in compliance with", rather than "have regard to" Government published standards.
+Reg 18 approach Reg 19 approach The aim of this policy is to address the adverse impacts that may arise from the approval of planning applications for horse-related development.
+This is achieved by setting criteria related to visual and neighbourhood amenity impacts, bridleway erosion and highway safety impacts.
+This policy has been retitled to 'E11 Animal- related Development', and its scope widened to reflect its coverage to all animals, not just horses and other equine animals.
+There has been no other significant change in approach in the Reg 19 document however additional detail has been added in relation to "the character of the built environment" to the criteria for assessing small-scale developments, and for proposals to be "of an acceptable scale, location, design and layout".
+The policy's first criterion was strengthened by amending it to state that provision of land and stabling for equine animals should "be in compliance with", rather than "have regard to" Government published standards, and a further criterion was added for commercial animal related proposals not to harm the operation of an agricultural holding, to ensure that they protect existing viable agricultural uses.